4:30 p.m. - 5:00 p.m. Registration/Networking/Wine and Appetizers

 CES® is "the world's gathering place for all those who thrive on the business of consumer technologies.
 It has served as the proving ground for innovators and breakthrough technologies for 50 years—the global stage where next-generation innovations are introduced to the marketplace.”
-CES®2019 was held from January 8 to 12 in Las Vegas, and on March 13, the NACD Northern California Chapter will hold our third annual program moderated by Maureen Conners, board director of Fashion Incubator SF and former board director of Deckers Brands (NYSE: DECK).
+CES®2019 was held from January 8 to 12 in Las Vegas, and on March 13, the NACD Northern California Chapter held our third annual program moderated by Maureen Conners, board director of Fashion Incubator SF and former board director of Deckers Brands (NYSE: DECK).
 Conners discussed the trends we should be thinking about and the questions we should be asking as directors in the year ahead.
-She’ll also discuss insights from her NACD Directorship article, "The Innovation Era's Implications for Boards."
+She also discussed insights from her NACD Directorship article, "The Innovation Era's Implications for Boards."

-In addition to Ms. Conners, you’ll hear from Erin Essenmacher, chief programming officer for NACD; Malcolm Harkins, chief security and trust officer at Cylance and former vice president and chief security and privacy officer at Intel; and John Hotta, board director of FIRST Washington Robotics, Kaiser Permanente Washington Advisory Board member, and NACD Master Class teacher on innovation and disruption.
+In addition to Ms. Conners, attendees heard from Erin Essenmacher, chief programming officer for NACD; Malcolm Harkins, chief security and trust officer at Cylance and former vice president and chief security and privacy officer at Intel; and John Hotta, board director of FIRST Washington Robotics, Kaiser Permanente Washington Advisory Board member, and NACD Master Class teacher on innovation and disruption.

 Our panelists spoke about the potential strategic impacts of several important innovations and global technologies, including 5G, artificial intelligence, augmented and virtual reality, blockchain, retail tech, voice, digital money, health care, robots, and self-driving cars.
-We will conclude with a Peer Exchange Session during which board directors will discuss what this all means for their boards.
+The program concluded with a Peer Exchange Session during which board directors discussed what this all means for their boards.
 Each group focused on a different question and shared their observations with the whole group.

 Key takeaways to bring back to your boardroom included: